• Skip to primary navigation

 Variations

-• Sometimes I use smoked paprika instead of regular paprika.
-I like the smoky flavor it adds to the dish.
+4. Sometimes, I use smoked paprika instead of regular paprika.
+I like the smoky flavor it adds.

 Instructions

-• Place the bell peppers in a baking dish and stuff them with the mixture.
-Spray them with olive oil, then bake them for about 30 minutes at 350°F. (Photos 4-6).
+Place the bell peppers in a baking dish and stuff them with the mixture.
+Spray them with olive oil and bake them for about 30 minutes at 350°F.

 Serving Suggestions